-Required Textbook: Environmental Science: A Study of Interrelationships, 14th ed., by Enger and Smith; McGraw-Hill (ISBN: 9781259298448).
-Students will purchase an access code to McGraw-Hill Connect either at the HCC bookstores or directly from the McGraw-Hill Website.
+Required Textbook: Environmental Science: A Study of Interrelationships, 14th ed., by Enger and Smith; McGraw-Hill, 2016 (ISBN 9781259298448).
+Students will purchase an access code to Connect either at the HCC bookstores or directly from McGraw-Hill.
 Students will have the option to order a loose-leaf printed copy of the textbook once they are registered in Connect if they desire.
 This is not a requirement.
 Access to the Connect website is mandatory as the reading assignments and quizzes will be on this platform.
+Information on how to register for connect can be found on the following website: http://bit.ly/StudentRegistration